nao1215/http-status-code/README.md

 - [GitHub Issue](https://github.com/nao1215/http-status-code/issues)

 # LICENSE
-The hsc project is licensed under the terms of the [MIT License](./LICENSE).
+The http-status-code project is licensed under the terms of the [MIT License](./LICENSE).